Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

     $ kill -9 <leader pid found via the above command>

-Then you can find out the new leader in [zookeeper](http://zookeeper.apache.org/), firstly run zookeeper client via
+Then you can ssh into `TachyonMaster` where [zookeeper](http://zookeeper.apache.org/) server is running to find out the new leader, then run zookeeper client via

     $ /zookeeper/bin/zkCli.sh